 If using dried red lentils then prepare according to package instructions (or just add 1 part red lentils to 1.5 parts of water with a little salt in a pot.
 Bring it to a boil and then let the lentils simmer for about 12-15 minutes depending on how soft you like them.
 Season with a little more salt, when the lentils are cooked.
 Alternatively you can cook them in veggie broth for extra flavour).

-- Meanwhile cut the shallots and bell pepper.
+- Meanwhile cut the spring onions and bell pepper.
 Also grate the garlic.

 Get a big bowl and throw in all the ingredients, including the lentils and beans.